bluewindjava8/spring-boot-study/README.md

 23. File upload and download [--Done in FileUploadDownloadTest project]
 24. Zuul proxy [ --Done in ZuulTest project]
 25. Sleuth [ --Done in ZullTest and RestAPITest1 project]
+25. CORS [ -- Done in CORSTest project and ThymeleafTest project ]